SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

-Error: Invalid Public Key (Status Code: 422)
+Error: DID method is not supported (Status Code: 422)

 Body: